 YMCA of the Triangle has offered programs for students in Southeast Raleigh for nearly 60 years.
-Being able to expand means adding a recreation center that includes a wellness center, gymnasium and group exercise studio.
+The ability to expand means adding a recreation center that includes a wellness center, gymnasium and group exercise studio.
 The project also catalyzed the Wake County Public School System to approve a 71,908 square foot K-5 school building.

 The new YMCA center will bring 39 permanent jobs to the area, as well as 27 construction jobs during the development phase.
 It will also support 4,000 residents with access to programming.
-By leasing space from YMCA of the Triangle, Wake County is able to provide area students with access to a state-of-the-art elementary school years earlier than would otherwise be possible.
+By leasing space from YMCA of the Triangle, Wake County can provide area students with access to a state-of-the-art elementary school years earlier than would otherwise be possible.

 “The new development, which creates opportunities for improved education, health and wellness, at the intersection of four different NMTC-qualified census tracts, is ideally suited for the mission of the New Markets Tax Credit program,” said Brian Oxford, CAHEC’s Manager of New Markets.
 “YMCA of the Triangle has been an integral part of the Southeast Raleigh community for many decades, and this new development demonstrates their intention to continue investing in its success for decades to come.”

 YMCA of the Triangle, SunTrust Community Capital and CAHEC New Markets closed on the financing for the new recreation center and school in Southeast Raleigh.
 The transaction included a $24.7 million loan from SunTrust Bank and $21 million in New Markets Tax Credit (NMTC) Allocations from CAHEC New Markets ($15 million) and SunTrust Community Capital ($6 million).
 The total cost for the development is approximately $41 million.